 - Social Influence and Peer Effects in Online Social Networks

-- Interaction of Social Media and Television
+- The Interactions of Social Media and Television

 Aral, S. & Walker, D. 2011.
 “Forget Viral Marketing: Make the Product Itself Viral.”
 Harvard Business Review, 89 (6); June 34-35.